lestrrat-go/jwx/README.md

 [github.com/goccy/go-json](https://github.com/goccy/go-sjon) is *disabled* by default because it uses some really advanced black magic, and I really do not feel like debugging it if it breaks.

 Having said that, [github.com/goccy/go-json](https://github.com/goccy/go-sjon) works for 99% of the cases, and it dramatically speeds things up.
-Therefore if you know what you are doing, I hightly recommend enabling this module.
+Therefore if you know what you are doing, I highly recommend enabling this module.
 And when you *do* enable [github.com/goccy/go-json](https://github.com/goccy/go-sjon) and you encounter some mysterious error, I also trust that you know to file an issue to [github.com/goccy/go-json](https://github.com/goccy/go-sjon) and **NOT** to this library.

 ## Using json.Number